PWNDAO/pwn_contracts/test/TestScopes.md

 BalanceOf
 - Should return balance of ERC20 token
 - Should fail when passing ERC20 category without ERC20 token address
-- Should return ownership of NFT
+- Should return ownership of ERC721
-- Should fail when passing NFT category without NFT address
+- Should fail when passing ERC721 category without ERC721 address
 - Should return balance ERC1155 token
 - Should fail when passing ERC1155 category without ERC1155 token address
 - Should fail when passing unsupported category